jay-pm/Machine-Learning/README.md

 ### Supervised Learning
 **1. Feature selection**
 Selecting correct features is important because it:
-1. reduces overfitting
+1. reduces overfitting (by removing unimportant features that contributes noise but no information)
-2. improves accuracy
+2. improves accuracy (since any potentially misleading data is removed)
-3. increases interpretability.
+3. increases interpretability (because the model is less complex)
+4. reduces training time (less data takes less time to train)

 , Regularization, Feature engineering